DmitryRendov/aws-sandbox-terraform/modules/base/s3-bucket/v2/README.md

 ## History:

+### v2:
+- Support One Zone IA mode as S3 life-cycle

 ### v1:
 - Support pre-defined IAM roles and Buckets for replication configuration
 - Update replication rules to support propagating object deletions.
 This is enabled by default.